fgindraud/wimd/Readme.md

-Wimd -- WIki from MarkDown
+Wimd - WIki from MarkDown
 ==========================

 Generate a wiki interface from markdown notes.

-WIP
+TODO:
+- Post process ast into wiki document
+- Wiki part
+- vim module to autocomplete with existing keywords ?